-The James Jones Fellowship Contest is now in its 26th year.
-It awards $10,000 to an American writer with a first fiction novel in progress in 2017.
-Two runners-up will each receive $1000.
+The James Jones Fellowship Contest is now in its 28th year.
+It awards $10,000 to an American writer with a first fiction novel in progress in 2019.
+Two runners-up may each receive $1000.

 Entrants are asked to supply a two-page outline of their entire novel, plus the first 50 pages of the work.